 As we become “educated” and then “grown ups” we often begin to avoid this kind of experimentation and openness to “failure.”
 As our focus shifts to insuring and reinforcing comfort and stability rather than seeking out quantum leaps, we begin to lose our practice of learning.
 Our growth, and our the quantum leaps in ability and skill begin to level off.

 In childhood we are natural masters of learning and growing.
 As we get older, we must increasingly exercise this process consciously.
 A creative person maintains a habit of taking calculated risks.

 As an artist, you should understand that the path towards professional “quantum leaps” is necessarily fraught with frustrations, discomfort and dead ends.
 And this is how it should be!

 This is how I think about the long process of becoming who you are (which may, in your case, be a voice/actor).
 It’s not a matter of “practice makes perfect.”
 It’s a matter of persevering towards a specific goal and learning from obstacles rather than being blocked by them.

-Keeping a sense of “failure” or blundering or missteps for the right reasons should be an on-going part of your career and your life, in my opinion.
+Keeping a sense of “failure” or blundering or missteps for the right reasons should be an on-going part of your expectations for your career and your life, in my opinion.
 Even as you age and find success.
-Ever seen a great writer, director or actor produce an epic wipe out of a project?
+Ever seen an established great writer, director or actor produce an epic wipe out of a project?
 Yes.
 In fact, it’s a hallmark of great artistry, in my book.
 Taking a chance at failure takes guts and confidence.
 Learning from it even more so.